xtmalliance/flight-passport/README.md

 ### 4. Create a .env file

 Rename the `.env.example` to `.env` and fill in appropriately.
-You might have to create new key.
-Follow instructions [here](https://www.howtoforge.com/linux-basics-how-to-install-ssh-keys-on-the-shell) for example.
+Create new key, follow instructions [here](https://django-oauth-toolkit.readthedocs.io/en/latest/oidc.html#creating-rsa-private-key) for example.

 ### 6. Set site name and domain